manojashvintecholution/Python_R_image/README.md

-# mcsrv
+# Python and R image

-minecraft docker container Techtalk series 10->Demo from https://www.youtube.com/watch?v=SzzwFauxK98
+A docker demo to run Python and r scripts